-Some of Norway's most talented baristas and roasteries are going head to head at food expo SMAK 2017 this week.
+Some of Norway’s most talented baristas and roasteries are going head to head at food expo SMAK 2017.

 A coffee bar is also in place, offering a taste of no less than 11 Norwegian roasteries.
-For those who are not attending the expo, here's how you can still get a taste of some of the best coffee in the country:
+For those who are not attending the expo, here’s how you can still get a taste of some of the best coffee in the country:

 Et bilde publisert av Tim Wendelboe (@timwendelboe)

 Coffeehouse and roastery situated in Oslo’s Grünerløkka district, regularly featured among the recommendations when international magazines and newspapers are directing their traveling readers towards good coffee.
 Recently, Travel and Leisure listed this as one of the prime examples of the Norwegian capital’s excellent coffee culture, noting that owner Wendelboe “is so obsessed with quality beans that he bought 17 acres of Colombian farmland”.

 Along with Tim Wendelboe, Supreme Roastworks is another Travel and Leisure recommendation, owing to the fact that world champion brewer Odd-Steinar Tøllefsen is the man running the Grünerløkka coffeehouse and roastery.

 Et bilde publisert av Jacu (@jacucoffeeroastery)

 A roastery based in Ålesund.
 While they do not have their own coffeehouse, they do open their doors in Parkgata 18A every Friday between 10 AM and 1 PM to serve coffee that has been roasted during the week.